 As you point the device in another direction, the compass speech function silences, vibrates, and then announces the new information about direction and streets.

 Note: The compass only works while Nearby Explorer is the program in use.
-This enables you use the phone or other software without any concerns about the device's orientation.
+This lets you use the phone or other software without any concerns about the device's orientation.

 Note: All other functions of Nearby Explorer remain active, even when you start another program.

 The compass can be effected by magnets or large metal objects.
 When the compass data becomes invalid, Nearby Explorer responds with "Shake" to indicate that it may be necessary to shake the device to reset the compass.
 Normally, moving away from metal objects is enough to reset the compass.
-When it resets, NE announces, "Compass OK."
+When it resets, Nearby announces, "Compass OK" or "Compass Fair."

 The Street Number option on the Nearby screen provides the closest house number of the current position.
-As you move, the number changes to reflect the new, current position.
+As you move, the number changes to reflect the new, closest address.

 The Street Name option displays the street on which the user is currently traveling.
-If this item is checked, a street's name is announced when you turn onto another street or when you enter a cross street.
+If this item is selected, the name of the street is announced when you turn onto another street or when you enter a cross street.

-When approaching a cross street, depending on the accuracy of the signal, NE announces the cross street's name as you enter the street.
+When approaching a cross street, depending on the accuracy of the GPS signal, Nearby announces the name of the cross street as you enter the street.
 Inaccurate signals may make it announce the cross street either before or after you enter or leave the street crossing.